All Episodes

 So much of this is predicated on the belief system that she had to win.

-Anyway, so FBI agent Strzok was downright giddy this day, now having run the just for show interview of Hillary Clinton on July 2nd.
+Anyway, so FBI agent Strzok was downright giddy this day.

 And he was about to fly to London to meet with intelligence contacts and conduct secret interviews for the new Russia Gate probe.

-Remember, if to get the interview with the FBI and the Russia uh the Australian diplomat downer who donated a Clinton Foundation, they had to go to the highest levels of the State Department to make that happen.
+Remember, to get the interview with the FBI and the Australian diplomat Downer who donated to the Clinton Foundation, they had to go to the highest levels of the State Department to make that happen.

-You don't get to just interview the FBI doesn't get to interview uh diplomat just because you say you want an interview.
+You don't get to just interview, the FBI doesn't get to interview a diplomat just because you say you want an interview.

 So that meant that John Kerry knew.

-Um, and then it goes on as he as he as was his want several days now when he texted Lisa Page, you know, he goes, damn, this feels momentous because this matters.
+And then it goes on as he, as he, as was his want several days now when he texted Lisa Page, you know, he goes, damn, this feels momentous because this matters.

 Now, this matters because this matters.